SAM-Denton/samde/README.md

 - **Tag 5**: Games and 2nd productivity tag

 ### Border colors
-Each program can use one of the 6 bright colors from the selected color scheme as its border color.
-The colors are set in the rules array in dwm's [config](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h).
-The way that it is set up is that the border colors are the same as the tag icon color.
+Border colors are set in dwm's [config](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h) file.
+It's configured to have the border colors match the tag icon color.

 ### Sticky windows
-Sticky windows are windows that are visible on every tag.
-Programs can be made sticky by default in "rules" in the [dwm config file](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h) and it can toggled off and on with super+backspace.
+Sticky windows are windows that are visible on every tag, it can toggled off and on with super+backspace.
+Programs can be made sticky by default in dwm's [config](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h) file.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/sticky.gif">